FernandoBasso/devnotes/content/Clojure/Lists (Clojure).md

 ;=> ("Aayla" "Ahsoka" "Leia")
 ```

-No `'` in front of the opening parenthesis in the outpt.
+No `'` in front of the opening parenthesis in the REPL's output.